Docker Hub quickstart

 ...

-3. In the terminal, press CTRL+C to stop the container.
+4. In the terminal, press Ctrl+C to stop the container.

-You've now run a web server without any set up or configuration, all from a single command.
+You've now run a web server without any set up or configuration.
 Docker Hub provides instant access to pre-built, ready-to-use container images, letting you quickly pull and run applications without needing to install or configure software manually.
 With Docker Hub's vast library of images, you can experiment with and deploy applications effortlessly, boosting productivity and making it easy to try out new tools, set up development environments, or build on top of existing software.

 You can also extend images from Docker Hub, letting you quickly build and customize your own images to suit specific needs.